GeorgiKeranov/nodejs-course-projects/notes-app/README.md

 # Notes App

 Simple application that have different terminal commands to save, remove, read or list notes.
 The application saves the data into JSON file.
-You can read more about this application and view it from [here](/chat-app).

 ## How to install